Connecting to Amazon Redshift Serverless - Amazon Redshift

 For a list of Amazon Web Services Regions where the Amazon Redshift Serverless is available, see the endpoints listed for Redshift Serverless API in the Amazon Web Services General Reference.

 Amazon Redshift Serverless connects to the serverless environment in your Amazon Web Services account in the current Amazon Web Services Region.
-Amazon Redshift Serverless runs in a VPC within the port ranges port ranges 5431-5455 and 8191-8215.
+Amazon Redshift Serverless runs in a VPC within the port ranges 5431-5455 and 8191-8215.
 The default is 5439.
 Currently, you can only change ports with the API operation UpdateWorkgroup and the Amazon CLI operation update-workgroup.

 Connecting to Amazon Redshift Serverless